richmit/FortranFinance/README.md

 Theoretical Finance Computation Using Fortran

 Parts of this code have been with me for quite some time.
-I originally started this in college to help with a mathematical modeling course.
-Over the years it has collected more functionality as my needs have expanded -- mostly investment applications.
+It started as a bit of code for a mathematical modeling course in college.
+Over the years it has collected more functionality -- mostly investment and personal finance applications.
 Most recently I've added quite a bit of stuff around retirement planning.

 Much of the functionality is contained in a set of modules I call [MR Fortran Finance Library](https://richmit.github.io/FortranFinance/MRFFL/index.html).